 Important: If you are using an iPad for check-in, the program may time out after 20 minutes of inactivity.
 This is an issue with the iPad in particular and not with other brands of tablets.

-Click here to learn more about this check-in tool.
+Click here to learn more about the Agency/Program List tool.

 As a site manager, you can open the Kiosk from your site manager panel.
 To access the Kiosk on behalf of an agency or program: